monkstone/monkstone.github.com/_posts/2018-05-30-JRubyArt_on_the_pi.md

 ### Installing gems

-It is normal to install gems to a local folder, but you need to define the GEM_HOME to do so, what I usually do is to modify `~/.profile` to modify my personal bash environment see my `~/.profile`:-
+It is normal to install gems to a local folder, but you need to define the GEM_HOME to do so, what I usually do is to modify `~/.profile` to modify the local bash environment see my `~/.profile`:-

 ```bash
 # ~/.profile: executed by the command interpreter for login shells.